ghoomfrog/silili/README.md

 aj! am a sa ta spi a al sa klip! in sa ti, ta a un ✨man u lil si✨! mi kint a mas am!

-a in [tiskult pi lil si](https://discord.gg/82T6nUatnk) kaj ta a nu in.
+a in [tiskult pi lil si](https://discord.gg/82T6nUatnk) kaj ta a nu in sa.